aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-### **Applications of Histogram**
+### Applications of Histogram

-* Histograms are a very common type of plots when we are looking at data like height and weight, stock prices, waiting time for a customer, etc which are continuous in nature.
+* Histograms are a very common type of plot when looking at data like height and weight, stock prices, waiting time for a customer, etc., which are continuous.
 * Histograms are good for showing general distributional features of dataset variables.
-You can see roughly where the peaks of the distribution are, whether the distribution is skewed or symmetric, and if there are any outliers.
+You can see where the distribution peaks, whether the distribution is skewed or symmetric, and if there are any outliers.

-# Bar Plot
+## Bar Plot

 ### What is Bar Plot?

-Bar charts are one of the most common types of graphs and are used to show data associated with categorical variables.
+Bar charts are one of the most common graphs used to show data associated with categorical variables.

 Let's see some ways to display a bar graph with matplotlib: